-• Dating violence: Violence committed by a person who is or has been in asocial relationship of a romantic or intimate nature with the victim. (i) The existence of such a relationship shall be determined based on the reporting party's statement and with consideration of the length of the relationship, the type of relationship, and the frequency of interaction between the persons involved in the relationship. (ii) For the purposes of this definition- (A) Dating violence includes, but is not limited to, sexual or physical abuse or the threat of such abuse.
-(B) Dating violence does not include acts covered under the definition of domestic violence.
+- Dating violence: Violence committed by a person who is or has been in asocial relationship of a romantic or intimate nature with the victim. (i) The existence of such a relationship shall be determined based on the reporting party's statement and with consideration of the length of the relationship, the type of relationship, and the frequency of interaction between the persons involved in the relationship. (ii) For the purposes of this definition- (A) Dating violence includes, but is not limited to, sexual or physical abuse or the threat of such abuse.
+(B) Dating violence does not include acts covered under the definition of domestic violence. - Domestic violence: A felony or misdemeanor crime of violence committed- (A) By a current or former spouse or intimate partner of the victim;

-- Domestic violence: misdemeanor crime of violence committed-(A) By a current or former spouse or intimate partner of the victim; (B) By a person with whom the victim shares a child in common; (C) By a person who is cohabitating with, or has cohabitated with, the victim as a spouse or intimate partner; (D) By a person similarly situated to a spouse of the victim under the domestic or family violence laws of the jurisdiction in which the crime of violence occurred, or (E) By any other person against an adult or youth victim who is protected from that person's acts under the domestic or family violence laws of the jurisdiction in which the crime of violence occurred. - Stalking: Engaging in a course of conduct directed at a specific person that would cause a reasonable person to- (A) Fear for the person's safety or the safety of others; or (B) Suffer substantial emotional distress.
+(B) By a person with whom the victim shares a child in common; (C) By a person who is cohabitating with, or has cohabitated with, the victim as a spouse or intimate partner; (D) By a person similarly situated to a spouse of the victim under the domestic or family violence laws of the jurisdiction in which the crime of violence occurred, or (E) By any other person against an adult or youth victim who is protected from that person's acts under the domestic or family violence laws of the jurisdiction in which the crime of violence or family violence laws of the jurisdiction in which the crime of ramily violence laws of the jurisdiction in which the crime of ramily violence laws of the jurisdiction in which the crime of violence occurred.

+Stalking: Engaging in a course of conduct directed at a specific person that would cause a reasonable person to- (A) Fear for the person's safety or the safety of others; or (B) Suffer substantial emotional distress.
 For the purposes of this definition- (A) Course of conduct means two or more acts, including, but not limited to, acts in which the stalker directly, indirectly, or through third parties, by any action, method, device, or means, follows, monitors, observes, surveils, threatens, or communicates to or about a person, or interferes with a person's property.
-Reasonable person means a reasonable person under similar circumstances and with similar identities to the victim.
-(C) Substantial emotional distress means significant mental suffering or anguish that may, but does not necessarily, require medical or professional treatment or counseling.
+(B) Reasonable person means a reasonable person under similar circumstances and with similar identities to the victim.
+(C) Substantial emotional distress means significant mental suffering or anguish that may, but does not necessarily, require medical or other professional treatment or counseling.

 Hate crime: A crime reported to local police agencies or to a campus security authority that manifests evidence that the victim was intentionally selected because of the perpetrator's bias against the victim.
 For the purposes of this section, the categories of bias include the victim's actual or perceived race, religion, gender, gender identity, sexual orientation, ethnicity, national origin, and disability.
-In addition to murder and nonnegligent manslaughter, rape, fondling, incest, statutory rape, robbery, aggravated assault, burglary, motor vehicle theft and arson, the following acts are reportable as Hate Crimes under the Clery Act.
+In addition to murder and non-negligent manslaughter, rape, fondling, incest, statutory rape, robbery, aggravated assault, burglary, motor vehicle theft and arson, the following acts are reportable as Hate Crimes under the Clery Act.